Severe Thunderstorm Warning issued for Glades by NWS - NewsBreak

-Effective: 2022-04-17 15:15:00 CDT Expires: 2022-04-16 18:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Clarke; Monroe; Washington Strong thunderstorms will impact portions of southwestern Monroe, northern Mobile, northwestern Baldwin, southern Washington, southeastern Clarke, northwestern Escambia, southwestern Conecuh, northeastern George and southern Greene Counties through 615 PM CDT At 506 PM CDT, National Weather Service doppler radar indicated strong thunderstorms along a line extending from 3 miles southeast of Monroeville to near Citronelle to near McLain.
-Movement was southeast at 25 mph.
-HAZARD...Winds in excess of 30 mph and pea size hail.
+Effective: 2022-04-16 22:46:00 EDT Expires: 2022-04-17 00:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Decatur; Grady; Seminole A strong thunderstorm will impact portions of southeastern Jackson and eastern Calhoun Counties in the Panhandle of Florida, northwestern Wakulla, Gadsden, Liberty and central Leon Counties in Big Bend of Florida, southern Decatur, southwestern Grady and southeastern Seminole Counties in southwestern Georgia through MIDNIGHT EDT/1100 PM CDT/ At 1104 PM EDT/1004 PM CDT/, Doppler radar was tracking a strong thunderstorm 8 miles east of Blountstown, moving east at 30 mph.
+HAZARD...Winds in excess of 40 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Monroeville, Satsuma, Citronelle, Lucedale, Creola, Frisco City, Leakesville, Chunchula, Stockton, McCullough, Peterman, Gulfcrest, Axis, Uriah, Mount Vernon, Calvert, Excel, Repton, McIntosh and I65 And AL 113.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH
+Locations impacted include Quincy, Tallahassee, Blountstown, Havana, Midway, Florida State University, Tallahassee Comm College, Doak Campbell Stadium, Chattahoochee, Greensboro, Florida A And M, Orange, Sneads, Gretna, Bristol, Grand Ridge, Altha, Attapulgus, Lake Bradford and Rock Bluff.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH

 Comments / 0